 On Monday, we started our series on the best-case and worst-case scenarios for each Big 12 team.

-The premise of these fun posts is to examine what the season may look like if everything fell into place for each school -- the best-case scenario for 2014.
-Conversely, we’ll also show what might happen if everything goes wrong -- the worst-case scenario.
-The truth, as usual, should fall somewhere in the middle.
+The premise of these fun posts is to take a look at what the season might look like if everything fell into place for each school, the best-case scenario for 2014.
+Conversely, we'll also show what might happen if everything goes wrong, the worst-case scenario.

 June 16: Baylor